nicoandra/hhc2018/README.md

 # Answers
 # 1. Orientation challenge:

-_What phrase is revealed when you answer all of the questions at the KringleCon Holiday Hack History kiosk inside the castle?
-For hints on achieving this objective, please visit Bushy Evergreen and help him with the Essential Editor Skills Cranberry Pi terminal challenge._
+> What phrase is revealed when you answer all of the questions at the KringleCon Holiday Hack History kiosk inside the castle?
+For hints on achieving this objective, please visit Bushy Evergreen and help him with the Essential Editor Skills Cranberry Pi terminal challenge.

 Method: Watched the video at https://www.youtube.com/watch?v=31JsKzsbFUo and entered the answers.

-Answer: Happy Trails
+Answer: Happy Trails.

+I think the page can be bruteforced as well.

 # 2. Directory Browsing:
-Who submitted (First Last) the rejected talk titled Data Loss for Rainbow Teams: A Path in the Darkness?
+> Who submitted (First Last) the rejected talk titled Data Loss for Rainbow Teams: A Path in the Darkness?
 Please analyze the CFP site to find out.
 For hints on achieving this objective, please visit Minty Candycane and help her with the The Name Game Cranberry Pi terminal challenge.

 1. Visit the site https://cfp.kringlecastle.com
 2. Use DirBuster to find more directories: `docker run --rm hypnza/dirbuster -u https://cfp.kringlecastle.com/`